aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/gloweffect/_index.md

 ```

 Gets the radius of the glow, in unit of points.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use GlowEffect.Size property.
 This property will be removed 6 months later since September 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 double